-Detailed information and literature about the health risks associated with substance abuse are available from the UCR Campus Health Center and Counseling Center.
+Detailed information and literature about the health risks associated with substance abuse are available from UCR Student Health Services and the Counseling Center.

 F. Alcohol, Tobacco, and Other Drug Prevention Programs and Resources

 UCR recognizes that substance abuse is treatable and offers a variety of confidential programs and resources to assist those with substance abuse problems.
 Information disclosed by a student or employee will be considered confidential, in accordance with federal and state laws and University policies.
 These programs include: